 Manuscripts and grant proposals (currently in preparation and submitted) A. Salari, A. Spormann, J. Cremer.
 The dynamics of bacterial peptide digestion along the human large intestine.
 A. Salari, J. Cremer.
 The appendix promotes the stable composition of the human gut microbiota.
-R. Christensen, A. Mueller, J. Cremer, A. Spormann, J. Grembi, The human gut harbors a diverse selection of sulfate reducing bacteria.
+R. Christensen, A. Mueller, J. Cremer, A. Spormann, J. Grembi, The human gut harbors a diverse selection of sulfate-reducing microbes.
 J. Cremer, NIH RO1.
 Original submission August 2021.
 Resubmission planned for February 2023.

-Presentations related to this work (past and upcoming) R. Christensen, Interfering peptide and cysteine degradation capabilities from metagenomics data, Bio-X Stanford, 08/202 R. Sharma, Quantifying the H2S release of different gut strains, Bio-X Stanford, 08/2022 J. Cremer, Growth and impact of the human gut microbiota.
+Presentations related to this work (past and upcoming) R. Christensen, Exploring diverse metabolic characteristics of gut microbiota using sequence analysis in 3 different ways, Bio-X Stanford, 08/202 R. Sharma, Quantifying the H2S release of different gut strains, Bio-X Stanford, 08/2022 J. Cremer, Growth and impact of the human gut microbiota.
 MPI Plön, 09/2022 J. Cremer, Grow with the flow – Bacterial Biomass Accumulation along the human intestine.
 Talks in English, Bio-X , Stanford, 02/2021 J. Cremer, The appendix, an organ to control bacterial growth dynamics in the human large intestine?
 Biology Department, Stanford, 12/2020

 Individuals supported Dr. Richa Sharma, a postdoctoral fellow, started Autumn last year.
 She developed and runs the experimental assays.
 Rebecca Christensen is a technician and performs the bioinformatics analysis of peptide digestion and cysteine utilization.
 Dr. Ali Salari was temporarily supported by the Bio-X and building on his mathematical strength modeled the diet dependent utilization of protein disgestion (see previous report).
 Unfortunately, due to visa issues, Dr. Salari could not join Stanford.
 But we are still collaboration to finish the manuscripts.
 His analysis is also an important part of the R01 grant proposal we are writing.